Uko Fockena: Life

-From the spoils of war Uko Fockena kept the Lordship of Oldersum, includeding the parishes of Gandersum, Rorichum, Tergast and Simonswolde.
+From the spoils of war Uko Fockena kept the Lordship of Oldersum, including the parishes of Gandersum, Rorichum, Tergast and Simonswolde.
 In 1428, Uko Fockena styled himself Häuptling zu Oldersum (chieftain at Oldersum).
 The Oldersumer Chronik reports that he strengthened the castle at Oldersum using 80 000 stones obtained by demolishing Focken Castle in Borssum.

 In 1430, Uko was besieged in his Oldersum castle by a group of Frisian chieftains who had joined forces under the leadership of the Cirksena family and who opposed Ukena's Lordship.
 On 2 November 1430, Uko gave up his claim, in a treaty with the besiegers.
 He was able, however, to retain the right to live in the castle, based on a legal claim his wife held as granddaughter of Ocko I tom Brok.
 Uko lived in the castle until his death in 1432.

 His father had fled to Münster after his castle at Leer had fallen.
 Father Focko had not given up the power struggle and he invited his son Uko to Groothusen to meet his ally Imel Allena.
 On the way to there, Uko was attacked and slain in a reed land between Marienwehr und Suurhusen.
 He was buried in the church of the Franciscan monastery in Emden.
 His daughter Theda Ukena ordered an effigy tomb stone to be put on his grave.
 The church and the monastery were destroyed by a fire on 21 July 1938.